Prepager/c9-laravel-helpers/README.md

 - Make the bash script executable by running this command like so: **chmod +x create.sh**
 - Craft the Laravel project by executing this command: **./create.sh**
 - Select the following options: **5.6 ...
 5.7 ... ok**
+- Update the Node version by executing this command: **nvm install stable**
 - Change Node version by executing this command: **nvm alias default stable**

 ### What it does